appsembler/openedx-cookie-reader/README.md

 # Open edX Cookie Reader
 A mini tool to read Open edX user info cookie.

+This tool is useful for making lightweight marketing site integrations with edX.
+It's also helpful for integrating Intercom widget that are included via Google Tag Manager to get the username without needing to modify the templates.

 # Usage Instructions

 Load the file in your page as shown in the snippet below.